-CHAPTER 2000-417
+CHAPTER 97-256

-House Bill No. 1487
+House Bill No. 1741

-An act relating to the Okaloosa County Destin Fire Control District: repealing chapter 82-335.
-Laws of Florida, as amended: providing for the creation and boundaries of the Destin Fire Control District: providing intent; providing definitions; providing for liberal construction: providing for the election of district board of commissioners: providing for terms of office: providing for officers and meetings of such boards: providing for commissioners' compensation and expenses; requiring a bond; providing general and special powers of districts: exempting district assets and property from taxation; providing requirements and procedures for the levy of ad valorem taxes. non-ad valorem taxes, assessments, user charges, and impact fees: providing for referenda: providing for enforcement: providing for requirements and procedures for issuance of bonds: providing for referenda; providing for creation, expansion, and merger of the district boundaries; providing for use of funds; providing for severability: providing for application: providing an effective date.
+An act relating to firesafety: creating the Independent Special Fire Control District Act: prescribing uniform criteria for operation of independent special fire control districts; preempting certain special acts and general acts of local application; providing for the election of district boards of commissioners; providing for conformance by existing districts: authorizing certain exceptions: providing for officers of such boards; providing for commissioners' compensation and expenses; requiring a bond; providing general and special powers of districts; exempting district assets and property from taxation; providing requirements and procedures for the levy of ad valorem taxes. non-ad valorem assessments, user charges, and impact fees; providing for referenda; providing for enforcement; providing requirements and procedures for issuance of bonds: providing for referenda: providing for organization of county fire chiefs; providing requirements for creation, expansion, and merger of such districts: amending s.
+316.072, F.S.; providing penalties for failure to obey orders or directions of fire department members at the scene of rescue operations or other emergencies; providing notwithstanding the provisions of this paragraph, certified EMS providers or paramedics may provide response and treatment at the scene of emergencies and transport to patients in performance of their duties as an emergency medical services provider licensed under chapter 401 and in accordance with any local emergency medical response protocols: requiring existing fire control districts to submit draft codified charters to the Legislature for codification; providing an effective date.